helena-spawn/grass-demo/readme.md

 The source code freely available on [GitHub](https://github.com/helena-spawn/grass-demo).
 Please use it and improve on it for whatever need you have.

 # Thanks
 Special thanks to Daniel Shiffman for his excellent and inspiring coding train tutorials.
-Super thanks to the entire Processing team sincerely wish I found your scene earlier in my life.
-But hey never too late to late.
+Super thanks to the entire Processing team, I sincerely wish I found your scene earlier in my life.
+But hey never too late to learn.
 Processing is going to help an entire generation of artists and creative coders for years to come.

 # Keywords
 p5.js processing intermediate typescript node npm